Child Custody and Visitation Attorney In The Woodlands

 Physical Abuse

-• If there is any evidence that a parent has physically abused or neglected their child or children, a judge will take that into consideration when determining child custody.
+- If there is any evidence that a parent has physically abused or neglected their child or children, a judge will consider that when determining child custody.
 Even one single episode of physical abuse can severely impact a parent’s ability to get custody.
-If a protective order has been issued against the parent in the past, the judge will look at that as well.
+If a protective order has been issued against the parent in the past, the judge will also look at that.

 Parental Employment

-• Although parental employment is something the judge will take into consideration when determining custody, employment is not the most important factor.
+- Although parental employment is something the judge will take into consideration when determining custody, employment is not the most important factor.
 A parent cannot lose custody of their child simply because they are unemployed.
 However, the ability of a parent to provide for their children is certainly a consideration.
-Ultimately, the judge will make their decision based on what they believe is in the best interests of the child.
+Ultimately, the judge will decide based on what they believe is in the child’s best interests.

 Why should I choose BB Law Group PLLC?